jkeefe/cuny-prototyping-lab/THE_FINE_PRINT.md

-# Syllabus
+# The Fine Print

-Welcome to the prototyping lab!
+Here's what you need to know to succeed in this class.

 ## Class Description